ibeksheir/Classification-of-Agricultural-Insects-with-Mobile-Development/README.md

 The accompanying mobile application integrates these models to deliver an accessible, on-device solution for farmers, ensuring practical applicability in resource-constrained environments.

+**Note**: The full code implementation and additional details will be made available once the associated research paper is accepted for publication.

 ---

 ## Features